One theme, five killer films. This week, it’s destination horror as we explore the highs and lows of travel and hope to cover some uncharted ground.

 The film tells the story of newlyweds Peter and Joan, who are traveling through Austria and Hungary on their honeymoon.
 They meet a kindly but mysterious Hungarian stranger on the train, Dr. Vitus Werdegast (Lugosi), traveling to the same destination.
 He tells them that he is returning home after spending 15 years in a cruel Siberian prison and that he is on his way to visit an old friend named Poelzig (Karloff).

 After their hotel shuttle crashes in a violent storm, the stranger brings them to seek shelter at Poelzig’s mansion.
 It only takes one night in the strange house before it becomes clear that Peter and Joan have gotten themselves caught in the middle of a twisted game between old rivals.

-Though Edgar Allan Poe’s name was used to advertise the film, the story bears no resemblance to the infamous tale of the same name.
-The titular feline character makes only a brief appearance and does not seem to have any relevance aside from randomly triggering Dr. Wendegast’s ailurophobia and giving Poelzig’s home a sinister vibe.
-Using Poe’s story as a marketing gimmick relies on the hope that no one in the audience has actually read it (otherwise they would know that black cats are victims, not villains), but otherwise the movie holds up beautifully as a delightfully creepy story of international travel gone wrong.
+Though Edgar Allan Poe’s name was used for advertising the film, the story bears no resemblance to the infamous tale of the same name.
+The titular feline character makes only a brief appearance.
+It does not seem to have any relevance aside from randomly triggering Dr. Wendegast’s ailurophobia and giving Poelzig’s home a sinister vibe.
+Using Poe’s story as a marketing gimmick relies on the hope that no one in the audience has actually read it (otherwise, they would know that black cats are victims, not villains).
+Otherwise, the movie holds up beautifully as a delightfully creepy story of international travel gone wrong.

-You can find this not-to-be-missed classic for free on archive.org, or rent the HD version on most digital platforms.
+You can find this not-to-be-missed classic streaming on Classix or rent the HD version on most digital platforms.